U.S. Route 411: Tennessee

-US 411 continues through farmland as an undivided 4-lane highway and has an intersection with SR 336 northeast of the community of Lanier.
-It then continues through farmland before entering the city of Maryville and becoming concurrent with US 129 (SR 115) (Calderwood Highway; provides access to Calderwood, Tallassee, and Deals Gap) and pass by a few businesses before really entering the business district at the intersection with SR 335 (William Blount Drive).
-They continue through a major business district before coming to grade-separated interchange where US 411 and US 129 split with US 129 bypassing downtown to enter Alcoa and provide access to McGhee Tyson Airport and Knoxville and US 411 continues north into downtown next to Foothills Mall.
+US 411 continues through farmland as an undivided four-lane highway and has an intersection with SR 336 northeast of the community of Lanier.
+It then continues through farmland before entering the city of Maryville and becoming concurrent with US 129 (SR 115) (Calderwood Highway; provides access to Calderwood, Tallassee, and Deals Gap).
+It passes by a few businesses before really entering the business district at the intersection with SR 335 (William Blount Drive).
+They continue through a major business district before coming to a grade-separated interchange where US 411 and US 129 split, with US 129 bypassing downtown to enter Alcoa and providing access to McGhee Tyson Airport and Knoxville.
+US 411 continues north into downtown next to Foothills Mall.
 US 411 continues into downtown, as Broadway Avenue, and comes to an intersection with US 321 (SR 73) (Lamar Alexander Parkway; provides access to Walland, Townsend, Wears Valley, and Great Smoky Mountains National Park).
-It then has another intersection with SR 336 before traveling through the center and most historic part of the city before coming to an intersection with SR 35 (Hall Road/Washington Street), with SR 33 continuing north to Knoxville and US 411 turning right to become concurrent with SR 35 (its new companion route).
+It then has another intersection with SR 336 before traveling through the center and most historic part of the city and coming to an intersection with SR 35 (Hall Road/Washington Street).
+SR 33 continues north to Knoxville here, and US 411 turns right to become concurrent with SR 35 (its new companion route).
 It follows Washington Street for a short distance before turning left onto Sevierville Road, at an intersection with SR 447 (Washington Street), and leaves downtown.
-It then passes by Blount Memorial Hospital before going through some neighborhoods before leaving Maryville and continues as a narrow 2-lane highway through countryside and farmland and crosses the Little River in the community of Wildwood.
+It then passes by Blount Memorial Hospital before going through some neighborhoods and leaving Maryville.
+US 411 continues as a narrow two-lane highway through countryside and farmland and crosses the Little River in the community of Wildwood.
 It then continues through countryside and farmland, passing by 411 Speedway, before entering the city of Seymour and Sevier County.